 - The management system can effectively prevent accounting records from being tampered with

 - A backup system for accounting records should be made in case of natural disasters, accidents and vandalism

 - The accounting files are not the ones which are worthy of permanent preservation or possess significant preservation value

 Where the criteria stated above are satisfied, the electronic accounting materials received by an organisation from external sources and affixed with an electronic signature which complies with the provisions of the Electronic Signature Law of the People’s Republic of China may be archived electronically and hold electronic accounting records.

 Adjust the regular maintenance period of accounting files and extend the period for transferring the accounting files

 The retention period of accounting records shall be classified into two categories, permanent and fixed-term.
-Fixed-term retention period shall generally be 10 years and 30 years.
-Which is significantly longer than most countries, and it is important to note, as when a company is being reviewed, e.g. transfer pricing, the tax authorities can go back 10 years, or if suspected fraud, longer.
+The fixed-term retention period shall generally be 10 years and 30 years, which is significantly longer than most countries, and it is important to note as when a company is being reviewed, e.g. transfer pricing, the tax authorities can go back 10 years, or if suspected fraud, longer.

 The retention period of accounting records shall start on the first day following the end of the accounting year.

 The revised Measures also provide appendices of the retention period for different types of accounting records.
-In this article, considering the nature of the clients of the LehmanBrown, we will focus on the retention period for commercial companies and other organisation.
+In this article, considering the nature of the clients of LehmanBrown, we will focus on the retention period for commercial companies and other organisations.

 |S/No.||Description of records||Retention period||Remarks|